-- 4.1 The Council has invested in share equity for Oportunitas Limited and Otterpool Park LLP.
-In the future the Council may also acquire shares in either other subsidiaries companies it may choose to establish or joint venture companies it decides to enter into to help deliver its major corporate investment initiatives. - 4.2 Contribution Oportunitas Limited: The Council's investment in the shares of Oportunitas supports its operational trading activities including its acquisition of residential property to increase the supply of good quality housing for rent to local people.
-No dividend return is expected in the medium term from this investment, however the council's overall investment in Oportunitas provides an additional revenue stream to the General Fund. - 4.3 Contribution Otterpool Park LLP: The Council's equity investment in Otterpool Park LLP, as a capital contribution through the Members' Agreement, support its operational activities to act as the Master Developer for the proposed scheme.
+- 4.1 The authority has invested in share equity for Oportunitas Limited and Otterpool Park LLP.
+In the future the authority may also acquire shares in either other subsidiaries companies it may choose to establish or joint venture companies it decides to enter into to help deliver its major corporate investment initiatives. - 4.2 Contribution Oportunitas Limited: The authority's investment in the shares of Oportunitas supports its operational trading activities including its acquisition of residential property to increase the supply of good quality housing for rent to local people.
+No dividend return is expected in the medium term from this investment, however the authority's overall investment in Oportunitas provides an additional revenue stream to the General Fund. - 4.3 Contribution Otterpool Park LLP: The authority's equity investment in Otterpool Park LLP, as a capital contribution through the Members' Agreement, support its operational activities to act as the Master Developer for the proposed scheme.
 The LLP's main income stream will be from selling serviced parcels of land to housing developers and this will provide the opportunity to make a return to the Council.
-No return is expected to be received over the first five years of the scheme.

-4.4 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
+No capital receipts or contributions from the development have been anticipated for the period of the latest Medium Term Financial Strategy (MTFS) to 2027/28. - 4.4 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
 In order to limit this risk, upper limits on the sum invested in each category of shares have been set as follows.